Hair bleaching: Toner

 Toning is a common practice after bleaching to mask the undesirable red and orange tones of "brassy" hair using a toner dye.
 Through toning, the yellow hue of fully bleached hair can be removed to achieve platinum blond hair.
-The appropriate color of the toner depends on the color of the bleached hair; e.g. to remove the yellow tones a violet toner dye will be needed, but to neutralize red and orange hues a green and blue toner would be more suitable.
+The appropriate color of the toner depends on the color of the bleached hair; e.g. to remove the yellow tones a violet toner dye will be needed, but to neutralize red and orange hues a green/blue toner would be more suitable.
 Tinted shampoos can also be used to tone hair.

 Sun exposure

 Excessive exposure to the sun is the most common cause of structural damage of the hair shaft.
 Photochemical hair damage encompasses hair protein degradation and loss, as well as hair pigment deterioration Photobleaching is common among people with European ancestry.
 Around 72 percent of customers who agreed to be involved in a study and have European ancestry reported in a recent 23andMe research that the sun lightens their hair.
 The company also have identified 48 genetic markers that may influence hair photobleaching.